clairefro/obsidian-chat-cbt-plugin/README.md

 - Available for:
   - MacOS Big Sur or later
   - Linux
-  - (Windows coming soon, check their site)
+  - Windows
-- 4.5GB of storage
+- 2.5GB of storage (depending on model you choose)
   - Ollama: 500 MB
-  - Mistral model: 4GB
+  - llama2 model (recommended): ~2GB
 - At least 8GB of RAM, ideally

 1. [download ollama](https://ollama.ai/) (Get Ollama v0.1.24 or higher)
-2. download `mistral` model: in terminal, run `ollama pull mistral`
+2. download a [model](https://ollama.com/search) such as `llama2`: in terminal, run `ollama pull llama2`
-3. Start local server: in terminal, run `OLLAMA_ORIGINS="*" OLLAMA_HOST="0.0.0.0:11434" ollama serve`
+3. Start local server.
+In terminal, run `ollama serve`
-4. Ensure "Ollama mode" is **enabled** in ChatCBT settings
+4. Ensure "Ollama" is selected as the AI provider in ChatCBT settings

+_(Troubleshooting: if you have trouble getting Ollama to run with Obsidian, stop the Ollama server and try running wtih `OLLAMA_ORIGINS="*" OLLAMA_HOST="0.0.0.0:11434"`)_

 This will start a local server that hosts your Ollama instance locally on your computer from port `11434`.
-You can change the port if you like by editing the `OLLAMA_HOST` property in step 3 - just be sure to also update the `Ollama URL` in the ChatCBT plugin settings too.
-The `OLLAMA_ORIGINS='*'` allows Obsidian to talk to Ollama.
+For advanced users, you can change the port or url if you like.
+Just be sure to update the Ollama url in the ChatCBT settings.

 If you prefer to use a different [Ollama model](https://ollama.ai/library), you can specify in the plugin settings.